 - Sleep apnea — excessive snoring and interrupted breathing while sleeping

 - An important reason to recognize PCOS, is that it can put a person at risk for insulin resistance syndrome type medical issues.
 You can develop a high risk for Type 2 Diabetes, high cholesterol, high triglyceride levels and high blood pressure.
-A woman can also be at risk for endometrial cancer or abnormal growth of the lining of the uterus.
+One can also be at risk for endometrial cancer or abnormal growth of the lining of the uterus.
 This is why it is important for people with PCOS to be treated medically and have their irregular cycles addressed.

 What causes polycystic ovarian syndrome?